 \subsubsection{Initial Prototype of the Annotation Tool}

-To this end, we designed and implemented an annotation tool that was deployed in FSA.
+To this end, we designed an annotation tool that was deployed in FSA.
 Essentially, human raters are presented with a number of audio clips and, for each clip, they must assess the presence of a given sound class.
-For each class, the annotation process consists of two phases: \begin{enumerate} \item a \textbf{training phase} where raters get familiar with the class by looking at its hierarchical location, the provided textual description, and representative sound examples. \item a \textbf{validation phase}, in which raters are presented with a series of audio clips from that class (up to 72 clips in 6 pages of 12 clips) and prompted the question: \textit{Is $<$class$>$ present in the following sounds?}.
-In this initial prototype, raters must select among ``Present", ``Not Present", and ``Unsure", similarly as done in \cite{gemmeke2017audio}. \end{enumerate} Along with an audio player and its waveform, links to each clip's Freesound page were made available, where the original tags and descriptions could be inspected to aid the process.
+For each class, the annotation process consists of two phases.
+First, a \textbf{training phase} where raters get familiar with the class by looking at its location in the AudioSet Ontology hierarchy, the provided textual description, and representative sound examples.
+Then, a \textbf{validation phase}, in which raters are presented with a series of audio clips from that class (up to 72 clips in 6 \textit{pages} of 12 clips) and prompted the question: \textit{Is $<$class$>$ present in the following sounds?}.
+(Fig. \ref{fig:val_task2} shows 3 clips within a page of the final prototype).
+In this initial prototype, raters must select among ``Present", ``Not Present", and ``Unsure", similarly as done in \cite{gemmeke2017audio}.
+Along with an audio player and its waveform, links to each clip's Freesound page were made available, where the original tags and descriptions could be inspected to aid the process.